ZenTheMC/Hungry-Lotus/README.md

 -Add online ordering experience, instead of just a display sight for the restaurant with contact info to order.

+-Integrate the testimonials, since 3 of them are already in the files, but not part of the page, and an additional feature that allows users to leave them(with authentication to prevent bad actors).

 ## Lessons Learned:

 -New libraries for UI design

 -With client projects, you have to wipe any personal preference and override it with the client's preference.

+-How to set-up a mono-repo and deploy both the frontend and backend separately on Vercel